mbaz/Gaston.jl/README.md

 Installation
 ------------

 Gaston requires gnuplot to be installed in your system.
-It has been tested with versions 4.6 and above, and version 5.2 is recommended.
-Gaston also requires Julia v0.6.
+It has been tested with versions 5.0 and above, and version 5.2 is recommended.
+Gaston also requires Julia v1.1.

-To install Gaston using Julia's packaging system, run `Pkg.add("Gaston")`.
+To install Gaston using Julia's packaging system, enter Julia's package manager prompt with `]`, and run

+    (v1.1) pkg> add Gaston

 Documentation
 -------------